 1. Money, Money, Money!

 Summer in Texas is no joke.
-Whether you’re south with humidity or north with dry heat waves, humans and cattle alike are going to get thirsty.
+Whether you’re south with humidity or north with dry heat waves, humans and cattle alike will get thirsty.
 Think of how much your herd drinks in the winter and imagine what it will be in the summer.
 How many gallons is that a day?
 How about a week?
-And exactly how much money does it take to pump all of that water?
+And exactly how much money does it take to pump all that water?

-Now, think of all the water that gets wasted from what you pump.
-Most of it ends up in the lagoon or evaporated, right?
-The Feedlot Tank Overflow Recycling takes that wasted water, filters and cleans it, and puts it right back in the supply unit.
+Now, think of all the wasted water from what you pump.
+Most of it ends up in the lagoon or evaporates.
+The Feedlot Tank Overflow Recycling removes wasted water, filters and cleans it, and puts it back in the supply unit.

-Rather than seeing money evaporated into the sky, take that water and reuse it.
+Rather than seeing money evaporate into the sky, reuse that water.
 Your checkbook will thank you for it.

 2. Its Recycling Numbers are Off the Charts.